pyquil.noise module

 A list of noise models representing that gate.

-to_dict() Dict[str, Any][source]
+to_dict() dict[str, Any][source]

 Create a JSON serializable representation of the noise model.